Factor II deficiency

 Hypoprothrombinemia; Prothrombin deficiency

-This disorder occurs when the body does not have enough an important blood clotting protein called factor II.
-The condition runs in families (inherited) and is very rare.
-Both parents must have the gene to pass the disorder to their children.
+Factor II is one such coagulation factor.
+Factor II deficiency runs in families (inherited) and is very rare.
+Both parents must have the gene to pass the disorder on to their children.
 A family history of a bleeding disorder can be a risk factor.

-- Lack of vitamin K due to long-term use of antibiotics, bile duct obstruction, or poor absorption of vitamin K from the intestines.
-Some babies are born with vitamin K deficiency.
+- Lack of vitamin K (some babies are born with vitamin K deficiency)

 - Severe liver disease

-- Use of drugs that prevent clotting (anticoagulants such as warfarin or Coumadin)
+- Use of medicines that prevent clotting (anticoagulants such as warfarin)

 - Abnormal bleeding after childbirth